 Take advantage of these car insurers cooling off period

 A cover note is a temporary insurance policy for your vehicle.
-It is designed to provide short-term car insurance cover for a vehicle until a formal policy is issued.
-For example, a cover note could be used to cover a vehicle while you drive it home after purchase, before you go on to compare car insurance quotes and purchase a full policy.
+They were designed to provide short-term car insurance cover for a vehicle until a formal policy was issued, say when driving a new vehicle home.

 Alternatives to car insurance cover notes

 When you take out a car insurance policy in Australia, you are given a grace period known as the "cooling-off period" to change your mind.
 Typically, this lasts between 15 to 30 days, depending on the insurer.
 If you cancel your policy within this time, you will receive a full refund.

 The important point here is that you are still fully insured during this interim period, with all the benefits of the policy you've purchased.
 Therefore, by taking out a policy and then cancelling it before this period expires, you can receive the same temporary benefits that a cover note would have provided.

 Keep in mind that you will only receive a full refund if you haven't made any claims on the policy.
 You might also lose a bit of money in the transaction due to administration fees during the process.